ILOFI/metapopulation-SIR/README.md

 # Metapopulation SIR Model

-Source code of Metapopulation SIR model for forecasting epidemic transmission.
+An implementation of Metapopulation SIR model for forecasting epidemic transmission.

 ## Installation